ozairs/apigateway/istio/README.md

     kubectl apply -f ../kubernetes/dp-service-nodeport.yml
     ```

 9. Verify that the API Gateway service is successfully deployed.
-You will notice that in an Istio deployment that there are 2 pods deployed (`2/2`).
+You will notice that an Istio deployment contains 2 containers within each pods.
     ```
     kubectl get pods -n demo
     NAME                          READY   STATUS    RESTARTS   AGE